DragonDev1906/algorand-donation-app/README.md

 npm install
 npm run start
 ```

+You might want to change the receiverAddress in src/App.js.

 It is also possible to build the application to static files which can then be served by a webserver:
 ```bash